-- Summary of Applicant Justification: According to the Applicant, Aligning with the BOCS' policy of allowing increased FAR for data centers, the Applicant seeks this special use permit to increase the permitted maximum FAR to 0.65 to allow for that maximum GFA to be 2,898,800 sq. ft. this increase in square footage will only apply for data center uses on the Property.
-All other uses would be limited to the proffered GFA of 1,132,560 square feet. - Increased buffering and landscaping: The Applicant proposes landscaping and buffering that exceeds code requirements along Daves Store Lane, I-66, and Catharpin Road.
-Code requires 10-foot landscape strips along public rights-of-way, but the Applicant proposes a 50-foot undisturbed landscape area along Daves Store Lane, and 50-foot buffer along Catharpin road and I-66.
+- Summary of Applicant Justification: According to the Applicant, in an effort to align with the Boards policy of allowing increased FAR for data centers, the Applicant seeks this special use permit to increase the permitted maximum FAR to 0.65 to allow for a maximum GFA to be 2,957,680 square feet.
+This increase in square footage will only apply for data center uses on the Property.
+All other uses would be limited to the proffered GFA of 1,132,560 square feet. - Increased buffering and landscaping: The Applicant proposes landscaping and buffering that exceeds County code requirements along Daves Store Lane, I-66, and

-Unique design features that improve visual impact or minimize shadow (such as stepped building design): The Applicant proposes special use permit conditions that mirror the data center design standards adopted by the County and set forth in Zoning Ordinance Sec.
-532-503.00.4.
+- Catharpin Road.
+The County Code requires 10-foot landscape strips along public rights-of-way.
+The Applicant proposes a 50-foot undisturbed landscape area along Daves Store Lane, and is 50-foot buffer along Catharpin Road and I-66. - Unique design features that improve visual impact or minimize shadow (such as stepped building design): The Applicant proposes special use permit conditions that mirror the data center design standards adopted by the County and set forth in Zoning Ordinance Sec 32-509.02(4).
 These standards include change in building height, building step-backs or recesses, fenestration, change in building materials, pattern, texture, color, and use of accent materials.

 Staff Position: Staff supports the FAR modification.
-While site layout and building elevations are not provided, the Applicant has, by condition, agreed to building desirable architecture features for facades within 150 feet and facing Route 55, I-66, or Catharpin and agreed to submit building elevations to the Planning Director prior to release of building permit letter.
+While site layout and building elevations are not provided, the Applicant has, by condition, agreed to building desirable architecture features for facades within 150 feet and facing Route 55, I-66, or Catharpin.
+The Applicant has further agreed to submit building elevations to the Planning Director prior to release of building permit letter.
 Additionally, the requested FAR modification is in line with current data center development in the County.